Dinajpur Sadar Upazila: Administration

 Dinajpur Sadar Upazila is divided into Dinajpur Municipality and ten union parishads: Askorpur, Auliapur, Chealgazi, Fazilpur, Kamalpur, Sankarpur, Shashora, Shekpura, Sundorbon, and Uthrail.
 The union parishads are subdivided into 211 mauzas and 207 villages.

 Dinajpur Municipality is subdivided into 12 wards and 80 mahallas.

 Member of Parliament: currently not functioned.

 Education

 According to Banglapedia, Dinajpur Government Girls' High School, founded in 1869, is a notable secondary school.
 Dinajpur Zilla School was established in 1854 during the British reign.
-It is located at the centre of the Dinajpur town.
+It is located at the center of the Dinajpur town.

 There is also a textile college in the district.